This Week in Petroleum History: August 4 – 10

 Roadside marker with geologic map of Arbuckle Anticline in Oklahoma.

-A roadside sign on I-35 south of Oklahoma City includes a geologic illustration of the Arbuckle Anticline, A nearby marker describes how using reflection seismography for oil exploration began here.
+A roadside sign on I-35 south of Oklahoma City includes a geologic illustration of the Arbuckle Anticline.
+A nearby marker describes how using reflection seismography for oil exploration began here.
 Photo by Bruce Wells.

 The new geophysical method recorded reflected seismic waves as they traveled through the earth, helping to define oil-bearing formations.
 The Arbuckle Mountains of Oklahoma were selected for testing the technique and new equipment, according to a roadside marker at the site south of Oklahoma City on I-35.

-Luling Oil Museum in historic Texas building.
+Exterior of Luling Oil Museum in its historic Texas building that was once a mercantile store.

 On August 9, 1949 – Oil discovered in Western Nebraska

 An oilfield discovery in western Nebraska ended decades of unsuccessful searching and helped start the state’s modern petroleum industry.
-The Marathon Oil Company Mary Egging No. 1 well five miles southeast of the town of Gurley produced 225 barrels of oil per day from a depth of 4,429 feet.
+The Marathon Oil Company Mary Egging No. 1 well, five miles southeast of the town of Gurley, produced 225 barrels of oil per day from a depth of 4,429 feet.

 According to a nearby historical marker, the first exploratory well drilled in the area near Harrisburg failed in 1917.
 The success in western Nebraska came nine years after the first Nebraska oil well was completed in 1940 in the southeastern corner of the state.